 Each student with a disability has a unique set of academic, behavioral, social, emotional, communication, and functional needs.
-The academic behavioral strategist (ABS) licensure program will prepare you to meet the needs of young people—kindergarten through age 21.
-During the program, you'll receive your initial ABS license which qualifies you to work with students with mild to moderate disabilities in the following areas:
+The academic behavioral strategist (ABS) licensure program prepares you to meet the needs of young people—kindergarten through age 21.
+The program prepares you to be recommended for an ABS license, which qualifies you to work with students in K-12 school systems with a broad array of mild to moderate disabilities in the following areas:

 Graduates of the academic behavioral strategist (ABS) licensure program:

-The ABS licensure and special education MEd program require the completion of 30 to 51.5 credits.
+The ABS licensure and special education MEd program requires the completion of 30 to 49.5 credits.
 Your total number of credits required may vary based on previous educational experience or licensures.

 Visit the College of Education and Human Development's Finance and Funding page for information on tuition.